arlo397/GuardianAI/README.md

 ### Software Diagram

 The following software diagram captures the primary components and workflow of our system.
-The diagram illustrates how data is queried from Kaggle and stored in a Redis Database that is presisited via frequenct saving to the local system harddrive.
+The diagram illustrates how data is queried from Kaggle and stored in a Redis Database that is presisited via frequent saving to the local system hardrive.
 Moreover, the diagram depicts the user's interaction with various routes via the Web Application, facilitating data access and job request submissions processed by the `Worker`.
-This entire process is encapsulated and deployed within a Docker container, seamlessly orchestrated by a Kubernetes cluster.
+Additionally, the diagram illustrates how different databases are used for presisting the raw credit card data, the job queue, the client's submitted job information, and lastly a database for the job results.
+This entire process is encapsulated and deployed within a Docker container, seamlessly orchestrated by Kubernetes, which pulls the docker images from DockerHub, and scales the containers as necessary.

 <img src="img/softwareDiagram.png" alt="Alt text"  />